Patternist series: Themes

 Butler on her goals in the series:

 "I was trying to tell a good story about a strange community of people.
 I find myself doing that over and over again.
 That's not all I was trying to do.
 In each book, I was trying to do something a little different.
 But overall to gather these people and start this community that didn't work very well, if you noticed.
 There are people who think that they've won, so everything's fine.
 But they were really not very nice, the Patternists.
 When you get to Patternmaster, you'll see that.
 Really they were pretty awful.
 You wouldn't want to live in that society.
 And why were they so awful?
 Well, they were so awful because they had, shall we say, a bad teacher.
 And it didn't really occur to me until I had been working on the series for a while that I might have been making some comment on Black America.
 Once the thought came to me, I realized that I probably was commenting on Black America.
 Then I had to ask myself how I felt about that – that I was perhaps making a comment on learning the wrong thing from one's teachers.
 I realized that maybe it was something that I needed to think about and maybe it was something that I needed to say, so I certainly wasn't going to stop saying it or deny having said it."

 Omnibus

-Wild Seed, Mind of My Mind, Clay's Ark, and Patternmaster were published together in the omnibus volume Seed to Harvest in 2007.
+Wild Seed, Mind of My Mind, Clay's Ark, and Patternmaster were posthumously published together in this internally chronological order in the omnibus volume Seed to Harvest in 2007.